Aerobic exercise: How to warm up and cool down

 Done correctly, warming up and cooling down may offer help in reducing your risk of injury and improving your athletic performance.By Mayo Clinic Staff

-You're ready to hit the elliptical machine or the running trails.
-Before you do, though, consider doing a brief warm-up, followed by a quick cool-down session when you're done exercising.
-Sure, a warm-up and cool-down may add a few minutes to your exercise routine, but they also might help you stay healthier.
+Before you jump on the elliptical machine or hit the running trails, consider doing a brief warmup first.
+And think about following your workout with a quick cool-down session.
+Sure, a warmup and cool-down may add a few minutes to your exercise routine, but they might also reduce stress on your heart and other muscles.

 Why warm up and cool down

-Warming up may help prepare your body for aerobic activity.
-A warm up gradually revs up your cardiovascular system, increases blood flow to your muscles and raises your body temperature.
+Warming up helps prepare your body for aerobic activity.
+A warmup gradually revs up your cardiovascular system by raising your body temperature and increasing blood flow to your muscles.
 Warming up may also help reduce muscle soreness and lessen your risk of injury.

-Although there's controversy about whether warming up and cooling down can prevent injuries, proper warm-ups and cool-downs pose little risk.
-So if you have the time, consider including them in your workout routine.
+Although there's controversy about whether warming up and cooling down can prevent injuries, proper warmups and cool-downs pose little risk.
+Plus, they seem to give your heart and blood vessels a chance to ease into — and out of — an exercise session.
+So if you have the time, consider including a warmup and cool-down in your workout routine.

 How to warm up